apollographql/apollo-server/docs/source/features/plugins.md

 ## Events

-There are two main categories of events: server life-cycle events and request life-cycle events.
+There are two main categories of events: server lifecycle events and request lifecycle events.

-As the names imply, server life-cycle events are those which might not be directly related to a specific request.
+As the names imply, server lifecycle events are those which might not be directly related to a specific request.
 Instead, these events are more generally aimed at providing integrations for the server as a whole, rather than integrations which apply per request.

-On the other hand, request life-cycle events are those which are specifically coupled to a specific request.
-The organization of plugin event registration aims to make it simple to couple request life-cycle events with server life-cycle events by nesting the request life-cycle events within appropriate server life-cycle events.
-For example, the definition of request life-cycle events is done as an extension of the `requestDidStart` server life-cycle event.
+On the other hand, request lifecycle events are those which are specifically coupled to a specific request.
+The organization of plugin event registration aims to make it simple to couple request lifecycle events with server lifecycle events by nesting the request lifecycle events within appropriate server lifecycle events.
+For example, the definition of request lifecycle events is done as an extension of the `requestDidStart` server lifecycle event.
 This will be explained further below.

-### Server life-cycle events
+### Server lifecycle events

-Server life-cycle events are custom integration points which generally cover the life-cycle of the server, rather than focusing on a specific request.
-Specific server life-cycle events may expose additional events which are relevant to that portion of their life-cycle, but these are intended to be the most high-level events which represent the super-set of all events which occur will occur within Apollo Server.
+Server lifecycle events are custom integration points which generally cover the lifecycle of the server, rather than focusing on a specific request.
+Specific server lifecycle events may expose additional events which are relevant to that portion of their lifecycle, but these are intended to be the most high-level events which represent the super-set of all events which occur will occur within Apollo Server.

-In the case that an event exposes additional events, the additional events are coupled to the server life-cycle event in order to provide a focused context which allows developers to couple related logic together.
-This will be explored more concisely in the `requestDidStart` server life-cycle event below.
+In the case that an event exposes additional events, the additional events are coupled to the server lifecycle event in order to provide a focused context which allows developers to couple related logic together.
+This will be explored more concisely in the `requestDidStart` server lifecycle event below.

 ### `serverWillStart`